DaraDadachanji/terraform_provider_schema_generator/README.md

 }
 ```

-then run `run.sh` to generate and move the schemas
+Then run `main.sh` to generate and move the schemas

+You may need to restart IntelliJ for it to take effect

 ## How it works